|Copyright © Nucleus Medical Media, Inc.|

 - MRI scan

-- Night splint—A special splint that will hold your foot in a neutral position while sleeping.
+- Night splint—A night splint helps to hold the foot in a neutral position while sleeping.

 - Wear appropriate and well-fitted footwear during sports and exercise.